andela-oagunbiade/doc-mgt-system/README.md

 - In addition to the general user functions, an admin user can:
     - View all users.
-    - View all created documents.
+    - View all created documents except documents with access set to private.
     - Delete any user.
     - Update any user's record.
     - Create a new role.